BigPolarBear1/factorization/README.md

 4. (edit) And thinking a little more about the structure.
 I should get rid of find_similar(), construct_interval_similar() and process_interval_similar() and just apply the things described above for the loop in construct_interval().
 Because otherwise finding that initial smooth will become a pain.
 We really want to center the core of the algorithm around finding large squares to reduce the size of smooth candidates and using multiple quadratic coefficients.

 I think I need about a way to get it all finished and implemented.
 But then it should be really good.

+Anyway..
+I'll take a break for the rest of the day and go running and think a little about the exact implementation details.